-Primary Care Clerkship
+Ambulatory Care Clerkship

-The Primary Care Clerkship is a general internist-run “New York Primary Care” experience during which all Weill Cornell Medicine students rotate and see patients with a diverse group of academic and voluntary faculty community-based internists, geriatricians, pediatricians, gynecologists, urgent care physicians, dermatologists, and surgical subspecialists.
-Students receive clinical mentorship and develop clinical skills in patient interviewing and motivational counseling, physical examination, patient presentations, and differential diagnosis; and their clinical evaluations focus on assessments of these skills.
+The Ambulatory Care Clerkship is a general internist-run “New York Primary Care” experience which all Weill Cornell Medicine students experience as a core clerkship during their second or third year of medical school.
+Students see patients with a diverse group of academic and voluntary faculty community-based internists, geriatricians, pediatricians, gynecologists, urgent care physicians, dermatologists, and surgical subspecialists.
+Students receive clinical mentorship and grow their clinical skills in patient interviewing and motivational counseling, physical examination, patient presentations, and differential diagnosis and management; their clinical evaluations focus on assessments of these skills.
 General internists in our division lead a didactic curriculum and run small tutor group sessions where students present cases to each other that fit primary care themes; these sessions utilize an innovative approach where students receive case presentations from their peers and have to each formulate their own assessments and care plans, leading to high level discussions of evaluation and management in the context of evidence-based medicine.
-This clerkship is offered every academic block of the year and includes three clinical tracks: the main Weill Cornell Medicine campus, the Cornell University-Ithaca campus, and as of this academic year, the NYP/Brooklyn Methodist campus.
-The clerkship is under the direction of Brian Eiss, M.D., Director and Pamela Eliach, M.D., Associate Director.
+This clerkship offers two clinical tracks: the main Weill Cornell Medicine campus and the NYP/Brooklyn Methodist campus.
+The clerkship is under the direction of Brian Eiss, M.D.

 Internal Medicine Sub-Internship